Vyral/jennifer-brown-recruiting/_posts/2019-06-27-what-are-the-top-5-reasons-you-should-join-keller-williams.md

 * Leverage—This will teach you how to hire support to help grow your business
 * Events—You’ll be able to interact with many other high-producing agents

-From top to bottom, KW is a company of giving, so if you’d like to know more about what joining us can do for you, don’t hesitate to reach out to me.
+From top to bottom, KW is a company of giving.
+If you’d like to know more about what joining us can do for you, don’t hesitate to reach out to me.
 I’d be happy to speak with you.&nbsp;

 &nbsp;